-1.1 Ensure that the gas is turned on.
+1.1 Ensure that the gas is turned on at the cylinder.

-2. Lighting the heater
+2. Lighting the 1800SC Heater

 - 2.1 Turn the gas control knob fully anti-clockwise to the "" position and then press firmly downwards.
-A click will be heard as the igniter operates to light the burner. - 2.2 Continue holding the gas control knob down whilst checking through the viewing window on the lower half of the case that the burner is alight.
-It may require several operations of the ignitor to light the burner. - 2.3 After the burner has lit, continue to hold the gas control knob down for 30 seconds.
-This is to operate the flame failure safety device within the gas control. - 2.4 The control knob can now be adjusted to the required comfort setting between the ignition/low and the high positions as marked on the top of the heater. - 2.5 If the burner fails to remain alight or if it is extinguished for any reason, the heater will shut down to a safe condition.
-After shut down always WAIT 3 MINUTES before attempting to relight the heater.
+A click will be heard as the igniter operates to light the burner. - 2.2 Continue to hold the gas control knob down whilst checking through the viewing window on the lower half of the case that the burner is alight.
+It may require several operations of the igniter to light the burner. - 2.3 After the burner has lit, continue to hold the gas control knob down for 30 seconds.
+This is to operate the flame supervision device within the gas control. - 2.4 The control knob can now be adjusted to the required comfort setting between the ignition/Low and the High positions as marked on the top of the heater. - 2.5 If the burner fails to remain alight or if it is extinguished for any reason, the heater will shut down to a safe condition.
+After shut down, always WAIT 3 MINUTES before attempting to relight the heater.